jacksonboy3615/ballerina_rotten_tomatoes_sentiment_analysis/README.md

 ## 📊 Key Findings
 ### ⭐ Sentiment Overview

-I. 77.8% of Rotten Tomatoes audience reviews were classified as positive II.
-Neutral and negative reviews made up the remainder
+- 77.8% of Rotten Tomatoes audience reviews were classified as positive
+- Neutral and negative reviews made up the remainder

 *Note: Positive = VADER compound score > 0.05

 ### 🔎 Keyword Insights

-I. Top keywords were dominated by “Wick” and “John”, followed by action, great, and film II.
-The protagonist Eve Macarro did not appear in the Top 10 keywords
+- Top keywords were dominated by “Wick” and “John”, followed by action, great, and film
+- The protagonist Eve Macarro did not appear in the Top 10 keywords

 ### 🎯 Interpretation

-I. Although audiences praised the storyline and action sequences, Ballerina still appears to be strongly overshadowed by John Wick, suggesting brand dependency.
+- Although audiences praised the storyline and action sequences, Ballerina still appears to be strongly overshadowed by John Wick, suggesting brand dependency.

 ## 📅 Dataset